tahsintunan/solex/README.md

 - Web3 Js: Uses of web3 js including a transaction with a connection provider

-- Sample navigation and page changing to demonstate state
+- Sample navigation and page changing to demonstrate state

 - Clean Simple Styling